Is wind energy more expensive than conventional energy?

 How much wind power is currently being generated in the United States?

-Currently, over 45,000 megawatts of wind power are installed across the United States—enough to power 10 million American homes and bring tremendous economic benefits to a wide range of communities.
+Currently, over 45,000 turbines are installed across the United States—enough to power 10 million American homes and bring tremendous economic benefits to a wide range of communities.
 Wind is a promising energy source for the future and the United States’ wind potential is just beginning to be tapped.
 Every day, more wind energy is connected to the grid, and there are thousands of new wind megawatts in development.

 Will the wind farm hurt my property value?